igorchaves22/todo-list/README.md

 1. To start the development server, use the `pnpm dev` command.
 2. This project uses `Vite.js` as the bundler.
 To view the project running, open your browser and navigate to `http://localhost:3000`.
 If you prefer to use a different server port, open the `vite.config.ts` file at the root of the project, locate the `server` section, and modify the `port` value as needed.

+**Running tests:**

+1. Before running tests, build the project using the pnpm build command to create a production-optimized version.
+2. After building, preview your project with the pnpm preview command to start the preview server.
+The preview server will start on port 5000 by default.
+If you prefer to use a different preview port, open the vite.config.ts file in the root of your project, locate the preview section, and modify the port value as needed.
+3. Test coverage was done using `Lighthouse`.
+To run it, open an incognito window in your browser, navigate to the foot-view project URL, press `F12` or right-click and select `Inspect`, go to the `Lighthouse` tab and click `Generate Report` to run the test.